Bhutan Itinerary – An all Girls trip for 5 days

 This is an account of my first independent trip outside the country.
 I am sure it will inspire you to visit Bhutan and plan a perfect Bhutan itinerary for 5 days.
 I knew that this all-girls trip to Bhutan would be memorable for more than just one reason.
 My first adventure in the Himalayas, my first tour with friends and the first stamp on my passport.
-Well, the last one didn’t happen because for Indian nationals passport is not stamped when you visit Bhutan.
+These 5 days in Bhutan was like going back to the simpler times.

 On our 8-hour journey from the border town Phuentsholing to Paro, we could not hear any honking.
 Coming from India, to the closest neighbor, this was a culture shock.
 Another impressive thing was how rooted they are to their culture while being progressive at the same time.